-Spring House Farm is situated near Castleton, in the Hope Valley, which is generally regarded as the heart of the Peak District National Park.
+Spring House Farm is situated near Castleton, Hope Valley, in the heart of the Peak District National Park.

-Dominating the view from Castleton is Mam Tor, a former Iron Age fortress which is a spectacular viewpoint and a favourite launching pad for local hang-glider pilots.
+Dominating Castleton is Mam Tor, a mountain-side and site for a former Iron Age fortress.
+It is a spectacular viewpoint and a favourite launching pad for local hang-glider pilots.

 Only a short distance away lie the Derwent Reservoirs, which offer easy walking and cycling amongst magnificent scenery.